coderFlameyosFlow/FlameWare/README.md

 From command execution, to even parsing execution, you can choose for them to be normal/sync, or async/parallel for all commands, If you don't want that, there is also an annotation called @Async which allows you to execute some commands asynchronously!

+## Support
+Yes, I am literally active every hour on discord and I am willing to help anyone.

+There is quick support as long as you ping me! *(Unless there is an emergency)*

 ## Jar Size
 *Okay, this has to be big with all these features.. right?*

 As of now, here are the size of the modules (common included in all of them):
 - Spigot: 41kb

-FlameWare is light despite its features, due to the low amount of classes!
+FlameWare is light despite its features!
+### How is it really done?
+First of all, there are hardly to no implementations, everything is compiled for compilation use, and after that, the only implementation is the actual project.

+There are also a low amount of classes to be able to make the jar size smaller.

 # Installation
 Fine, you convinced me, how do I try this?